aws-ia/ecs-blueprints/terraform/ec2-examples/distributed-inference-ray-serve/README.md

 terraform apply
 ```

 Once the cluster is deployed and tasks running, you can connect to the head task via ECS connect.
-This is only for demonstration purposes - Using notebooks with [SageMaker](https://aws.amazon.com/sagemaker/) provide a better user experience to interact with ray clusters in development environments.
+This is only for demonstration purposes - Using notebooks with [SageMaker](https://aws.amazon.com/sagemaker/) or an automated deployment pipeline provide a better user experience to interact with ray clusters in development and production environments.

 The tasks can take several minutes to deploy, and the following steps will fail if they are not running